aiven/devportal/docs/products/postgresql/howto/connect-node.rst

 Connect with NodeJS
 -------------------

-This example connects to PostgreSQL service from NodeJS, making use of the ``pg`` module.
+This example connects to PostgreSQL service from NodeJS, making use of the ``pg`` package.

 Variables
 '''''''''